marktodman/race-pace/README.md

 The site is deployed to [Heroku](https://www.heroku.com) through the following steps:

 1. Log in to Heroku or create an account if required.
-1. On the Welcome page click the button labeled 'New' in the top right corner, just below the header.
+1. On the Welcome page click the button labelled 'New' in the top right corner, just below the header.
 1. From the drop-down menu select 'Create new app'.
 1. Enter a unique app name.
 1. Select the relevant geographical region.
 1. Click to 'Create App'.
-1. Navigate to 'Settings' and scroll down to the 'Config Vars' setion.
+1. Navigate to 'Settings' and scroll down to the 'Config Vars' section.
 1. Click 'Reveal Config Vars' and enter 'PORT' for the key and '8000' for the value.
 Then click 'Add'.
 1. Scroll down to the 'Buildpacks' section and click 'Add buildpack'.
 1. Select 'python' and click 'Save Changes'.